-- Referees should manage unnecessary injury stoppages and be pro-active in playing on, e.g. front row players going down with injury at line outs.
-If the injured player is not in the way of the game and the players is being attended to, play on. - If medical staff attending to a player indicate that an injury is serious, the referee should stop the game. - If play approaches an injured player on the ground, the referee should stop the game immediately. - Referees should be pro-active in ensuring players with bleeding wounds leave the field for treatment. - Referees should be aware of the ARU Concussion guidelines which can be found at www.rugby.com.au/concussion
+- Referees should manage unnecessary injury stoppages and be pro-active in playing on, e.g. front row players going down with injury at line outs. - If an injured player is not in the way of the game and the players is being attended to, play on. - If medical staff attending to a player indicate that an injury is serious, the referee should stop the game. - If play approaches an injured player on the ground, the referee should stop the game immediately. - Referees should be pro-active in ensuring players with bleeding wounds leave the field for treatment.